Tri-City Transitions provides a number of support programs for children and youth in need of help.

 Among the programs that we offer are the following:

-The objective of the CWWA program is to:
+The goals of the PEACE program are:

 Art counselling group for children who have witnessed physical, emotional or verbal abuse and need support learning healthy ways to express their anger.
 This group is for both boys and girls.